 Buy a pass for Kakadu National Park online so you can experience gunbim (rock art), waterfalls, bird watching, swimming holes and crocodile tours in the heartland of the Bininj and Mungguy people.
 Start your adventure at either the Bowali Visitors Centre near Jabiru or Warradjun Aboriginal Cultural Centre near Cooinda.

-Popular campsites include Mardugal Campground near Cooinda and Kakadu Lodge in Jabiru (which also has cabins). owned by the Aurora people and also has cabins.
 Value resort-style accommodation is available at the Aurora Kakadu: and Kakadu Lodge Cooinda while luxury accommodation includes Mercure Kakadu Crocodile Hotel and Wildman Wilderness Lodge.
 Eat at your accommodation or tuck into some barramundi and bush tucker at the Barra Bar and Bistro in Cooinda.

 Day 13: Kakadu to Litchfield National Park

 2hr 2min | 199km

 A few hours’ drive west to the waterfalls and pools of Litchfield National Park.

 Litchfield National Park is close enough to Darwin for a day trip to some parts, though you’ll enjoy it more if you can stay overnight – even better if you have a 4WD so you can explore off-the-track sites such as Blyth Homestead, Rum Jungle Lake and Bamboo Creek Mine.
 Many of the popular swimming spots are accessible in a standard vehicle though make sure you have enough fuel, water and food.
 Check the safety signs about crocodiles and road closures, especially during the wet season.